woman sitting calmly in yoga pose as sun sets

 Softening starts with permission.

-Permission to sit in the sun, to breathe deeply, to tell yourself "I am good enough" - and to believe it.
+To tell yourself, “I am good enough” - and begin to believe it.

 Reach out for therapy in New York City & online in NY